 the telescope.
 Galileo learned of the invention of telescopes

 in Holland and quickly decided to make his own.

 One of Galileo's telescopes.
 (Click for info.)

-- G's telescopes were small (above), with relatively crude lenses
+- Galileo's telescopes were small (above), with relatively crude lenses

 only a few inches in diameter.
 But they yielded the first

-fundamentally new astronomical data in over 1500 years.
+fundamentally new astronomical insights in over 1500 years.
 They utterly

 - Discovers mountains/craters on the Moon; and spots on the

 - Discovers the existence of thousands of stars fainter than the eye